Barry1/Barry1/README.md

 ## My first try for more details within my profile

-I'm just starting getting to know more and more around github.
+I'm just starting getting to know more and more around GitHub.
 This is so great.
-I really love :star_struck: the markdown language for publishing information.
+I really love :star_struck: the Markdown language for publishing information.

 I also manage some templates for configurations here.